andrmaz/join-up/README.md

 ## General info

-A platform which allows you to find Coding Projects or Collaborators
+A platform to help developers grow by finding project and collaborators to work with

 ## Technologies